Complete Guide to RED Workflows: Premiere, FCP X and Resolve

-All of these color settings are embedded as metadata and don’t actually affect the recorded data of the R3D file.
-They can be set in-camera and then changed in REDCINE-X Pro, Resolve, or by accessing the RED metadata in your NLE.
+All of these color settings are embedded as metadata. don’t actually affect the recorded data of the R3D file.
+They can be set in-camera and then changed in REDCINE-X Pro, Resolve.
+Or by accessing the RED metadata in your NLE.
 (You’ll learn how to access these settings in Premiere and FCP X below).

 The only time they can’t be changed is once you’ve baked a certain look into transcoded media because you’ll lose access to the RED metadata settings if you stop working in R3D files.

-If possible, get access to or request footage from a camera test before-hand and make sure to run through your workflow.
+If possible, get access to or request footage from a camera test before-hand.
+And make sure to run through your RED workflow.

 RED cameras all have the ability to simultaneously record in-camera proxy files alongside the RAW media.
-You can record to a wide range of ProRes flavors, including the incredibly edit-friendly ProRes LT, which in many cases can allow you to completely bypass transcoding your media before you edit.
+You can record to a wide range of ProRes flavors, includes the edit-friendly ProRes LT.
+This can allow you to completely bypass transcoding your media before you edit.

-Remember that whatever gamma setting you choose in camera (described above) will be baked into your in-camera proxy files and won’t reset even if you change the associated R3D file’s metadata settings.
+Remember that the gamma setting you choose in camera (described above) will be baked into your in-camera proxy files.
+It won’t reset even if you change the associated R3D file’s metadata settings.

 Check in with the DP about formatting the RED camera mags (essentially, the memory cards) as well.
 If they’re formatted as FAT32, your proxy clips will span (record as multiple files) if you shoot a long take.

-While most NLEs can combine spanned R3D files with no problem, spanned ProRes clips will each import separately, which isn’t ideal for most proxy workflows.
+While most NLEs can combine spanned R3D files with no problem, spanned ProRes clips will each import separately.
+This isn’t ideal for most proxy workflows.

-As long as the camera’s firmware is up to date, the DP will be able to choose to format the RED mags as UDF instead of FAT32, which fixes the issue of spanned proxy files, but this option is a fairy recent change, so make sure to double check before shooting begins.
+As long as the camera’s firmware is fresh, the DP can format the RED mags as UDF instead of FAT32.
+Which fixes the issue of spanned proxy files, but is a fairly recent change, so double-check before shooting begins.

 If there’s one thing RAW RED files aren’t, it’s small.
 Use these simple formulas to make sure you have enough drive space for your projected amount of media, backups, and for the edit itself, before you start working.